Deciduous, Evergreen, Shrubs

 Native to southeastern Texas, northeastern Mexico.
 Grows to 3 ft. tall, 4 ft. wide, with dark green leaves 2 in. long and 1 in. wide.
 Spikes of 2-in.-long, brilliant red-orange flowers appear from early summer to autumn.
 Rabbits love the new shoots; protect with wire cage until a woody structure is established.
 For compact shape and prolific bloom, cut back by one-half to two-thirds before new spring growth commences.
 ‘Mexican Flame’ is a superior selection grown from cuttings.
 Full sun or light shade.

 Native to Northern Mexico and the canyons and washes of the Sonoran Desert in Arizona and New Mexico.
 In mild-winter areas, grows to 4 ft. tall or more and as wide, with stout branches.
 Looks best when treated as perennial, cut to ground before spring growth begins.
-Valued for spikes of 1 1/2 in. long, red flowers held above leaves that are 1 1/2 –2 in. long and 1/2 in. wide.
+Valued for spikes of 1 1/2-in. long, yellow-orange flowers held above leaves that are 1 1/2–2 in. long and 1/2 in. wide.
 Blooms most prolifically in spring, with occasional blossoms in summer and fall.

 Plants sold under this name may be Justicia spicigera.